As a business owner, are you worried that your business relies heavily on a key person? If so, consider getting key

-- the insured (the person whose life is covered by the policy)
+- the insured (the person whose life is covered by the insurance policy)

-- the policy owner (the person or entity that pays the premiums and has the right to make changes to the policy)
+- the policy owner (the person or entity that pays the premiums and has the right to make changes to the insurance policy)

 - the beneficiary (the person or entity that receives the death benefit).

-In key person insurance, typically the business is the policy owner and the beneficiary.
+With key man insurance, typically the business is the policy owner and the beneficiary.
 The premiums of this insurance are generally not tax deductible, but the death benefit is tax-free.
 The beneficiary is free to use the payout however they like.